 And so what?
 Who cares about dreams?
 Who should?

 The word dream itself can mean different things, but not all of those meanings particularly matter when you’re talking about the dream you have when you sleep.

-Often, people are only aware of a glimpse of these communications, if that.
+Often, many people are only aware of a glimpse of these communications, if that.

-And, they say, “Who cares!”
-Some very learned people, even psychologists and psychiatrist, believe these dreams don’t matter.
+And often they say, “Who cares!”
+Some very learned people, even psychologists, and psychiatrists, believe these dreams don’t matter.

 They’re inconsequential, they say.

-Knowing that it is useless information.
-Plenty of successful people, competent people don’t have any clue of what they dream about at night.
+Knowing that seems to be of little value.
+Many successful people, competent people, don’t have any clue about what they dream about at night.

 Following that line of thinking, extra work is to be avoided.
 It’s better to do things that will give you some payback, even if it’s merely enjoyment.

 Other times, it seems that they’re avoiding something unpleasant.
 Nightmares, night terrors, and other bad dreams are unpleasant.
 That line of thinking is more understandable.